BX-D/Python-Programing-Final-Project/README.md

 2. For active players, provide the schedule of upcoming games, and you can add it to your google calendar to remind you to watch the game.
 3. Input a specific season to display the player's statistics for that season.
 4. Input multiple seasons to compare the player's statistics across those seasons.
-5. Input a ZIP code to find the nearest NBA arena and inform when the selected player will play there, along with a link to purchase tickets.

 ## Execution Plan
 1. By the end of week 4, I'll set up basic api request by using balldontlie_api and implement basic data storage with json module.